-Line brush once every 2 weeks for a shorter coat (less than 2 inches)
+Line brush at least once every 2 weeks for a shorter coat (less than 1 inch)

-Bath and dry with a high velocity dryer every 2-4 weeks (deodorant between baths).
+Bathe and dry with a high velocity dryer every 2-4 weeks (you can use a deodorant between baths if needed).

-Trim around eyes, under paw pads, and sanitary areas once a month.
+Trim around eyes, under paw pads, and sanitary areas at least once a month.

-Full coat trim or professional groom every 6 weeks.
+Full coat trim or professional groom every 4 to 6 weeks.
 If you'd like to save money and learn how to do this yourself, there are great You Tube videos you can watch and also a Facebook page called DIY Doodle Grooming with loads of information.

 C O A T C H A N G E S :